DGabri/binance_marketMaking/README.md

 # BEFORE USE:

-- INSERT YOUR PRIVATE KEYS
+- Install requirements.txt
-- INSTALL requirements.txt
+- Insert yout private keys
-- CHOOSE THE DESIRED SPREAD GAIN FOR EACH TRADE
+- Choose the desired spread gain for each trade